KatjaKo/PacBio_AMF/README.md

-# PacBio_ITS_AMF_workflow
+# Arbuscular mycorrhizal fungal communities in DOK experiment
-A pipeline for processing ITS of AMF (arbuscular mycorrhizal fungi) samples using DADA2 working tutorial for pipe-line putting all effort into technology all guidence and direction
+A pipeline for processing CCS reads of AMF to ASVs with DADA2